-I was so excited to get a sample and try this!
+I was so excited to try this!
 I’ve heard lots of good things about Giorgio Armani Beauty foundation but up until this point had never tried any.
-And then… I’m walking through town, I was already late to meet my best friend, when I saw the promotional stand for the Power Fabric foundation and had to look and made myself even later.
+And then… I’m walking through town, I was already late to meet a friend, when I saw the promotional stand for the Power Fabric foundation and had to look!
+And obvious made myself even later…

 The consultant that I spoke to was very helpful.
 She explained that this was a full coverage and long-lasting foundation that had a matte finish but wasn’t drying.
-This was music to my ears as I put my foundation on at 6:30a.m and as a busy working mum, it’s very rare that I get to reapply.
-I need something that lasts for the whole working day.
+This was music to my ears as I put my foundation on at 6:30a.m and as a busy working mum, it’s very rare that I get to reapply during the day.
+I need something that lasts.

 I decided to wear this foundation on a busy day when I knew that I wouldn’t have time to touch it up if needed.
 I wanted to see how long it could last in order to test if it was the type of foundation that I could wear to work.
 Monday to Friday I barely have time for lunch, let alone retouching my make up, so I need a base that lasts.

 As I always use a primer, I used my usual Dermologica Hydrablur Primer and dotted the foundation in the needed areas before buffing it in with a Real Techniques Buffing Brush.
 (I know it’s for powder but I love the natural finish it gives to liquid foundation.)

 I was prepared for the colour to be too light, it was actually a good match from the application.
 The sales consultant was right, it did give a nice matte finish, but didn’t feel at all drying.
 I was concerned that it would cling to the dry patches around my face but again it didn’t at all.

 - Long lasting – it lasted at least 8 hours without fading or going patchy.

 - Touch proof – I didn’t leave a trail of beige make up on my clothes or on the kids.